FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 ## What are the limitations of using Node-RED as an ETL tool

-While Node-RED is versatile, there are some limitations to consider while using it as ETL tool:
+While Node-RED is versatile, there are some limitations to consider while using it as an ETL tool:

 - **Scalability:** Node-RED might struggle with extremely large datasets compared to dedicated ETL tools.
 - **Advanced Features:** Some advanced ETL features, like automated schema detection and sophisticated error handling, might require additional customization or external modules.